Global Determination of $|V_{us}|$: Results

 \subsection{Fits Extracting $\absV{us}$}

 Using the representative models given in \cref{eq:results:hmes:metaparameters}, we perform a series of new fits using the CKM fit model and the \texttt{all} data set to determine our CKM posterior.
+Having found good agreement with the world average of lattice QCD predictions for $f_+(0)$ in our \textbf{FF} fit, we now include this input as a prior going forward.
 In this way, we determine \absV{us} within a global analysis.
 We find that all fits continue to have acceptable $p$ values $\geq \qty{3}{\percent}$ and therefore provide the first global result for \absV{us} of

-where the variation due to changes of the $K\pi$ form factor model are negligible.
 We show this value in \cref{fig:ckm:vus}, alongside other determinations of \V{us}, and as can been seen our result is in good agreement with previous results.

 However, there is still a tension with CKM unitarity.
 If we combine our result for \absV{us} with the \absV{ud} result obtained from $\beta$ decay, we find

 showing a continued tension with unitarity of more than \qty{2}{\sigma}.
 However, we caution that the small error quoted in \cref{eq:results:Vus} does not yet account for long-distance electromagnetic effects or isospin breaking effects that can reach the percent-level.
 To improve upon this first global \absV{us} analysis, it is therefore paramount to develop a framework to include these effects consistently across all of the decays used here.\\